Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

   ],
 )

+#place(bottom)[
   #Block(color: purple)[
     *Key insight:* The same circuit can be viewed two ways:
     - *Gate-level view:* 5 individual gates with wire sharing
     - *Module-level view:* 2 half-adder components + OR combiner

     The blue boxes show how the gates naturally group into half adders!
+  ]
 ]

 // #Block(color: blue)[